ageller/IntroToDataVis/README.md

-# Introduciton To Data Visualization
+# Introduction To Data Visualization

 This workshop covers best practices in converting your data into effective charts and graphs (i.e., visualizations).
 We will discuss how to get started, ways to tell your data’s story visually and how to thoughtfully use all the tools at your disposal.
 Then we will work through a hands-on example using python and matplotlib.
 (No prior python knowledge is required, though may be beneficial.)